seanreid1997/code-institute-p2-resubmission/README.md

 1. I want the site to be easily navigatable.
 2. I want to be able view the website on various browsers.
-3. I want to be able to view the website on different screen sizes
+3. I want to be able to view the website on different screen sizes.
 4. I want to be able to leave feedback/contact.
 5. I want to be able share the website via social media.
 6. I want the website to be fully functional.

-#### As A Returning User:

-7. I would like the site to be updated with new features.

 #### As A Site Owner:
-8. I want the website to be browser compatible.
+7. I want the website to be browser compatible.
-9. I want users to be able to track their progress.
+8. I want users to be able to track their progress.
-10. I want users to be rediredcted to 404 page when incorrect url is entered.
-11. I want all links and functions to work accordingly.
-12. I want users to be able to provide feedback.
+9. I want users to be able to provide feedback on their experience.
-13. I want users to be able to login/register.
+10. I want users to be able to login/register.
-14. I want the website to be responsive.
+11. I want the website to be responsive.
-15. I want users to be able to return to home without using browser back button.
+12. I want users to be able to return to home without using browser back button.

 ## Design